Plant Profile – Cardamom

 This tropical perennial herb is frequently used in cooking to flavor dishes in India, Nepal, the Middle East, and Sweden.
 This spice, known as the Queen of the spices, has been used in southeast India for over 4,000 years.
 The Vikings brought cardamom to Sweden.

 The seeds found within the plant’s small, thin pods are the plant part used to create this spice.
 The green pods are triangular-shaped and have a paper-like outer covering.

 Cardamom is one of the most expensive spices in the world.
 It is the spice that gives chai its distinctive flavor.
 When crushed, the seeds release aromatic oils with a scent similar to ginger, clove, vanilla, and citrus.

 USDA Hardiness Zones: 10 and 11

 When used as directed, Airmid’s Harvest salad dressing blends do not contain enough cardamom or any other herb to produce any medicinal benefits.
-My products and this herb profile are not intended to diagnose, treat, cure, or prevent any disease or medical condition.
-Please consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.
-All plant profiles.
+My products and this plant profile are not intended to diagnose, treat, cure, or prevent any disease or medical condition.
+Please consult with a qualified healthcare practitioner before using herbal products, especially if you are pregnant, nursing, or on any medications.